johnbillion/plugin-infrastructure/README.md

 	* Uses `reusable-deploy-tag.yml`
 		* Creates a changelog entry from the release notes
 		* Uses `10up/action-wordpress-plugin-deploy`
-			* Deploys the new version to wordpress.org
+			* Deploys the new version to WordPress.org
 			* Generates a zip file
 		* Uses `johnbillion/action-wordpress-plugin-attestation`
-			* Fetches the zip from wordpress.org
+			* Fetches the zip from WordPress.org
 			* Generates a build provenance attestation if the zip contents matches the build

+### Packagist

+* Happens automatically with each release via the auto-update mechanism on Packagist.org.
+* Always identical to the version deployed to WordPress.org

+### GitHub

-		* Closes the completed milestone for the release
+* Automatically closes the completed milestone for each release
-		* Creates the next major, minor, and patch release milestones
+* Automatically creates the next major, minor, and patch release milestones after each release

+## Supply chain assurance

 * Hourly scheduled workflow runs in `verify-distribution.yml`
 	* Uses `reusable-verify-distribution.yml`
 		* Verifies the provenance of the plugin on WordPress.org